rsanheim/nachos/README.markdown

 Getting Started
 ================================

-* watch a project on github
+* Setup your local Github setup -- follow the [Github guide](http://help.github.com/set-your-user-name-email-and-github-token/)
-* run 'nachos sync'
+* Run

+    nachos sync

-* magic - it is now up to date in your local repo and ready to go
+Magic - it is now up to date in "~/src" (by default) and ready to go

 Release
 ================================